kubeflow/pipelines/manifests/kustomize/sample/README.md

 It depends on how you create the cluster,
 - if the cluster is created with **--scopes=cloud-platform**, no actions required
 - if the cluster is on Workload Identity, please run **gcp-workload-identity-setup.sh**
+  - make sure the Google Service Account (GSA) can access the CloudSQL instance and GCS bucket
+  - if your workload calls other GCP APIs, make sure the GSA can access them